 Understanding and delivering person centred care

 Looks at how to support individuals through the personalisation process.
-2 modules (2010).
-An updated version is in development.
+2 modules (2017).

 How to support people to regain the ability to look after themselves following illness or injury.
 (2013).
 An updated version is in development.